-The Amazon Forest Inventory Network is an international collaboration to understand the dynamics of Amazon ecosystems.
+The Amazon Forest Inventory Network is a long-term, international collaboration to understand the dynamics of Amazon ecosystems.
+Since the turn of the millennium it has jointly developed a framework for systematic monitoring of the forests.
 RAINFOR works with partners across the nations of Amazonia, taking account of the modulating role of environmental variables like soil nutrition, and the need to help develop a new generation of Amazon ecologists.More

 The 6th Climate Model Intercomparison Project is an important initiative by the World Climate Research Program to improve the latest generation of climate models used to predict the consequences of climate change.
 Leeds leads on several components of this work including the Radiative Forcing Model Intercomparison Project.More

 The University of Leeds is a member of the Met Office Academic Partnership.
 The partnership aims to combine the strengths of its four partner organisations, to secure the UK’s position as the world leader in weather forecasting and climate prediction, and to provide an outstanding environment to develop the atmospheric science leaders of the future.
 At Leeds, the partnership formalises a strong and productive working relationship with the Met Office, going back a number of years.More

 The UK Energy Research Centre (UKERC) carries out world-class research into sustainable future energy systems.
 UKERC acts a focal point for UK energy research and a gateway between the UK and the international energy research communities.
 Our interdisciplinary, whole systems research informs UK policy development and strategies of public, private and third sector organisations.